MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/warehouse-app-detours.md

 1. You're returned to the **Location inquiry** page.
 Note that the values aren't automatically updated.
 Therefore, you must manually refresh the page to see the changes from the movement detour.

 > [!NOTE]
-> Using the **Multi-level detours for the Warehouse Management mobile app** enables you to define multi-level detours (detours within detours) and thereby allowing warehouse workers stepping through a mobile device flow to temporarily jump to another flow in two levels.
-This can if needed gets customized with adding further levels by creating code extensions on the WHSWorkUserSessionState table.
+> The *Multi-level detours for the Warehouse Management mobile app* feature enables you to define multi-level detours (detours within detours), which will allow workers to jump from an existing detour two a second one and then back again.
+The feature supports two levels of detours out of the box and, if necessary, you can customize your system to support three or more levels of detours by creating code extensions on the `WHSWorkUserSessionState` table.